adrianleung5/Premier-League-Legends-quiz/README.md

 - Select pages tab on the left side of the page under code and automation.
 - Under source, select "deploy from a branch" and then click ‘save’.
 - Page will refresh, Return to the repository page and you will a "github-pages active" icon under enviornment on the right side of the page.
+- A live link can be found here

 ### To Fork the Repository
 - Go into Github and select the fork icon on the top right.
+- - When you have pressed the fork button you should now have a full copy of the repository.

 ### Create a local clone
 - Log into Github and go to the repository.Click on the ‘code’ tab beside the gitpod button.